MateiIonutEduard/MateiIonutEduard/README.md

 - Innovative or educational applications in computer science
 - Cryptography research

-Whether academic or industry-related, I enjoy contributing to projects that have real-world value.
+Whether academic or industry-related, I enjoy contributing to projects that have real-world value.<br/>

+### 🌍 Open Source

+I’m open to contributing to or co-developing **open-source projects** that are both technically challenging and intellectually rewarding.
+If you’re working on something exciting in cryptography, systems design, or developer tooling, I’d love to connect.

 ### Github Stats